IronHED/blockchain-cv/README.md

 # Project Blockchain CV
-This project will use a smart contract to store CV, resume information, on a public blockchain.
+This project will use a smart contract to store pa persons CV, resume information, on a public blockchain.